wikihoops/wh-weekly/_posts/2020-08-31-the-bubble-sees-history-on-and-off-the-court.md

 published: True
 ---

 Reality bursted in as unprecedented protests from the players resulted in a 3-day break, as they searched for guarantees of political action.
-In the limited basketball we saw, two high-altitude franchise decided that there aren't any offensive records they aren't willing to break.
+In the limited basketball we saw, two high-altitude franchises decided that there aren't any offensive records they aren't willing to break.
 Let's recall what we went down last week and give a special look towards the series that finished during it.

 <!--spoilers-->